apify/apify-docs/docs/academy.md

 The course begins with short theory and continues with practical examples of collecting data from the most popular websites on the internet using your browser console.
 So [let's get to it!]({{@link web_scraping_for_beginners.md}})

-> If you already have experience with HTML, CSS, and browser DevTools, feel free to skip to the Fundamentals of crawling chapter, or even the Advanced Web Scraping section of the course.
+> If you already have experience with HTML, CSS, and browser DevTools, feel free to skip to the [Basics of crawling]({{@link crawling_basics.md}}) chapter, or even the Advanced Web Scraping section of the course.